Oingo Boingo: MCA years (1984–1992)

-Shortly after releasing So-Lo, Oingo Boingo returned to performing with new bassist John Avila and keyboardist Mike Bacich.
-The first release with the new line-up was Dead Man's Party in 1985.
+Shortly after releasing So-Lo, Oingo Boingo returned to performing with new bassist John Avila and keyboardist Mike Bacich, and the MCA deal was revised to be a deal for the band rather than Elfman as a solo act.
+The first release with the new Oingo Boingo line-up was Dead Man's Party in 1985.
 The album marked a notable change towards more pop oriented songwriting and production style, and became the band's most commercially successful record.
 It featured their highest-charting song on the Billboard Hot 100, "Weird Science", which was written for the John Hughes film of the same name.